 • Expense ratio: 0.02%, or 20¢ per year for every $10,000 invested

 The vast majority of fund managers who run large-cap funds (funds that invest in larger companies) struggle to consistently beat the S&P 500 Index, particularly after fees.
-According to S&P Dow Jones Indices’ SPIVA (S&P Indices versus Active) data, roughly 85% of actively managed large-cap funds have failed to beat the S&P 500 across the trailing 10-year period.
+According to S&P Dow Jones Indices’ SPIVA (S&P Indices versus Active) data, 86% of actively managed large-cap funds have failed to beat the S&P 500 across the trailing 10-year period, and that number climbs to 88% when looking at the past 15 years.

 The Schwab S&P 500 Index Fund (SWPPX) isn’t just a cheap way to get access to the S&P 500—it’s one of the cheapest ways across both mutual funds and ETFs alike, charging a razor-thin expense ratio of just 0.02%.
-It’s harder to get much closer to free than that.
+That’s not free, but it’s awfully darn close.
+Indeed, it undercuts the vast majority of S&P 500 “trackers” on price.

 Turnover (how much the fund tends to buy and sell holdings) tends to be low, as only a handful of stocks enter or leave the index in any given year.
 This makes SWPPX an extremely tax-efficient option for taxable investment accounts.
 But there’s nothing wrong with holding SWPPX in an HSA, either—sure, you won’t enjoy a premium tax edge, but you’ll be putting your money into one of Schwab’s best retirement funds.